 “It’s disappointing to lose, but we’re right there,” Fort Osage coach Andrew Fletcher said.
 “We’ll be in any game we play.
 On each of South’s first two goals, Fletcher said his players needed to attack more in defense.

-Page 2 of 2 - “It’s an easy fix, but if the ball bounces a different way, the ball gets cleared,” he said.
+“It’s an easy fix, but if the ball bounces a different way, the ball gets cleared,” he said.

 “I’m disappointed because we need to start winning games like this with the goals we score.
 But I’m not disappointed in the effort, nor the performance.”